openafs-contrib/openafs-robotest/README.md

 * Robotframework 2.7+
 * OpenAFS installation packages or binaries built from source

-## System Setup
+## System Prereqs

-Scripts are provided for supported platforms in the `setup` directory to install the needed software prerequisites and perform any required system setup.
+Scripts are provided for supported platforms in the `preq` directory to install the needed software prerequisites and perform any required system setup.
+To run the preq script for the current system:

-To setup Debian jessie:

-    $ sudo setup/debian8
+    $ sudo ./preq.sh

 ## Installation

-Install the OpenAFS robotest tests, libraries, and utilities with the provided installation script:
+Install the OpenAFS robotest tests, libraries, and the frontend `afsrobot` tool with the installation script as a regular user.

-    $ sudo ./install.sh
+    $ ./install.sh

+Install will create the `afsrobot` directory in your home directory.
+The tests, resources, and a default configuration file called `afsrobot.ini` will be placed in this directory.

 ## Configure

-As the regular test user (not-root), run the `afsrobot init` command to create the initial configuration file.
+The `afsrobot config` subcommand may be use to display and update the configuration file.

-    $ afsrobot init

 To show the current configuration: